aravindgowrisankar/vehicle_detection/README.md

 ![Pruned Image](./output_images/test1_pruned_windows_final.png)
 ---

-###Discussion
+### Discussion/Challenges

-####1.
-Challenges
++ Cars which are at an angle to the front facing camera can be a problem.

-1. Cars which are at an angle to the front facing camera can be a problem.
+As an example, at an intersection, car positions will wary from being adjacent to perpendicular to the front camera.
-E.g. at an intersection, car positions will wary from being adjacent to perpendicular to the front camera.
+Without proper examples, the algorithm may struggle to detect such cars.

-2. Video processing is still too slow
++ Video processing is still too slow.
 Hog sub sampling helped speed up by a factor of 3-5X.

-3. Jitter between frames
++ Jitter between frames
 Smoothing and averaging car positions between frames can help.

-4. Not detecting cars that are far away
++ Not detecting cars that are far away.
 This is because I've hard-coded the ystart and ystop to search from 400-720 range.
 Increasing this will come at the cost of speed, so I did not do that.
 Perhaps the averaging of past frames can give us a good indication of where a car will be in the next frame;